DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 #### Add a new server specification
 A server specification is an instance of the ServerSpecification POJO class, serialized into JSON and saved in the resources/servers directory.
-Below are the required fields:
+Below are the available fields:
   * name: Name of the server
+  * description: (optional) Description of the server
   * uri: URI of the Data Repo instance
   * clusterName: Name of the Kubernetes cluster where the Data Repo instance is deployed
   * clusterShortName: Name of the cluster, stripped of the region and project qualifiers